 Implementing the new Directive 2013/34/EU on annual financial statements, etc., the amended Financial Statements Act introduces more stringent requirements regarding the amount of information that larger companies must provide on CSR in accordance with the International Financial Reporting Standards issued by the International Accounting Standard Board.
-Listed companies with fewer than 500 employees may, however, choose not to observe the new stringent requirements until the financial year beginning on 1 January 2018, provided that such companies supplement their current CSR-reporting with a report on environmental policies.

-According to the Financial Statements Act, listed companies shall in their annual reports provide a description of their business model and address CSR matters including considerations on human rights, social matters, employees, environment and climate, anticorruption and bribery, etc. The statutory requirement means that the companies must account for their policies on CSR or explain the lack of a CSR-policy.
+According to the Financial Statements Act, listed companies shall in their annual reports provide a description of their business model and address CSR matters including considerations on human rights, social matters, employees, environment and climate, anti-corruption and bribery, etc. The statutory requirement means that the companies must account for their policies on CSR or explain the lack of a CSR-policy.